AminsCode/Udacity_DeepReinforcementLearning/Project3_CollaborationAndCompetition/Report.md

 a wrapper for DDPG.
 MADDPG stands for Multi-Agent DDPG.
 DDPG is an algorithm which concurrently learns a Q-function and a policy.
 It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.
 This dual mechanism is the actor-critic method.
 The DDPG algorithm uses two additional mechanisms: Replay Buffer and Soft Updates.
+The reasons of choosing this algorithm to solve the given problem is described below.

 ### Implement Learning Algorithm
 To get started, there are a few high-level architecture decisions we need to make.
 First, we need to determine which types of algorithms are most suitable for the Tennis environment.